The Prince George County Economic Development Department

-All businesses are big business in Prince George County – and our Economic Development Office has compiled information on this website to help you get started.
+All businesses are big business in Prince George County – and our Economic Development Department has compiled information on this website to help you get started.

 Prince George County is centrally located in southeastern Virginia.
 The county is bordered by the James and Appomattox rivers, the cities of Petersburg, Colonial Heights and Hopewell and the counties of Surry, Sussex and Dinwiddie.
 The Richmond Metropolitan Statistical Area (MSA) includes Prince George County.